It boggles the mind how many different types of backpacks line the shelves nowadays.

 Dry bag backpacks live up to their name!

-Typical backpacks don’t offer the same level of waterproofing.
-The materials are water-resistant at best, and you can expect them to soak up the rainwater in heavy downpours.
+Typical packs don’t offer the same level of waterproofing.
+The materials are water-resistant at best and become sodden in heavy downpours.

-Not so with dry-bag backpacks!
-They’re ideal for any water-based activities as well, such as kayaking, paddle-boarding, or fishing.
+They’re ideal for any water-based activities as well, such as kayaking, paddle boarding, or fishing.
 Whenever you expect to get wet (even if you’re only commuting to work or class), a dry-bag backpack is the way to go.

 However, they usually lack the versatility and comfort of traditional hiking backpacks.
 Expect the shoulder pads to have minimal padding and the waist strap (if there even is one) to be thin.